thuliteio/getdoks.org/content/_index.md

 ---
-title : "Modern Documentation Theme"
+title : "Build an amazing docs site"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Everything you need to build an outstanding documentation website.
+Fast, accessible, and easy-to-use."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Everything you need to build an outstanding documentation website.
+Fast, accessible, and easy-to-use."
-date: 2020-10-06T08:47:36+00:00
+date: 2023-09-07T16:33:54+02:00
-lastmod: 2020-10-06T08:47:36+00:00
+lastmod: 2023-09-07T16:33:54+02:00
 draft: false
 images: []
 ---